discretegames/runmany/README.md

 For argv to work the [`$argv` placeholder](https://github.com/discretegames/runmany#command-format) must be placed properly into the command of the language.

+---

 ### Stdin Section

 Almost exactly like Argv Sections but for stdin.

-A Stdin Section can either start `Stdin:` to apply to all languages, or `Stdin for Language1, Language2, ...:` to apply to the languages in the comma separated list.
-Either way overwrites any previous stdin set for those languages, but [Also Sections](https://github.com/discretegames/runmany#also-section) can be used to supply multiple stdins.
+A Stdin Section can either start `Stdin:` to apply to all languages, or `Stdin for Language1, Language2, ...:` to apply to the listed languages.
+Either way overwrites any previous stdin set for those languages, but [Also Sections](https://github.com/discretegames/runmany#also-section) can be used to supply series of stdins.

-The Stdin Section's content is stripped of all trailing newlines except one and sent as the standard input  stream to all the subsequent programs of the languages it applies to.
+The Stdin Section's content is stripped of trailing newlines except one and sent as the standard input stream to all the subsequent programs from Code Sections for languages it applies to.

 ```text
 Stdin: